 Aggressive dogs should be considered for neutering.
 This will help stop the breeding and transmission of any genetic characteristics of aggression.
-Sterilization can also reduce or eliminate several forms of aggression, those affected hormones.
+Sterilization can also reduce or eliminate several forms of aggression, affecting hormones.

 French Bulldogs Can Be Head Strong.
 But This Is Not Aggression.

-Some Frenchies like to think that they are they ruler the room, the attitude of certain Frenchies is, in truth, part of their attention-seeking behavior.
+Some Frenchies like to think that they are they rule the room; the attitude of certain Frenchies is, in truth, part of their attention-seeking behavior.
 And they become protective of the owner’s attention.
-Another animal or person will be seen as the owner’s attention being redirected from them to the new guest.
+Another animal or person will be seen as the owner’s attention redirected to the new guest.

-It would be best if you let your French Bulldog know, therefore that it is not appropriate to act like that.
-When your Frenchie is still young, make every effort to show them that you are the boss in the home, and not them, as you know, that bad behavior is hard to correct as they grow into adults.
+It would be best to let your French Bulldog know that it is inappropriate to act like that.
+When your Frenchie is still young, make every effort to show them that you are the boss in the home, not them; as you know, that bad behavior is hard to correct as they grow into adults.

-There have been many occasions where French bulldogs have been seen interacting perfectly fine with other pets, living in the same house, sleeping and eating together, without either being aggressive to the other.
+There have been many occasions when French bulldogs have been seen interacting perfectly fine with other pets, living in the same house, sleeping, and eating together without being aggressive.

 Curiously, French Bulldogs often love kids.
 Frenchie can get on well with anyone or an animal in the same family home without any problems.
-Though always with young children do not leave them alone by themselves with any dog.
+Though always with young children, do not leave them alone with any dog.

 How to Handle Aggressive Behavior in your French Bulldog

-The CAT (Constructional Aggression Treatment) approach is indeed a great way to modify aggressive behavior so that it does not happen anymore.
+The CAT (Constructional Aggression Treatment) approach is a great way to modify aggressive behavior, so it does not happen anymore.
 This process involves taking the dog from their routine and getting them to recognize what causes their excitement to increase.